0x3F3F/0x3F3F.github.io/_posts/2020-01-02-2019_Portfolio-Review.md

 ## Conclusion

 We're currently in the longest business cycle on record.
-Under normal circumstances, a recession should be on its way, but I need to consider the possibility of government devaluing their currencies (deliberately or accidentally):
+Under normal circumstances, a recession should be on its way, but I need to consider the possibility of governments devaluing their currencies (deliberately or accidentally):

 > "The down-cycle will be different than 2008 and 2000.
 The FED wont allow markets to adjust to reality,